Final State Gluon Emission in Deep-Inelastic Scattering at Next-to-Leading Twist: Final state in DIS on a nucleus: a Review

 In this frame, the struck quark's $(+)$-light-cone momentum is almost balanced by the momentum of the photon, i.e.,

 where, $\lambda \rightarrow 0$ is a small dimensionless variable used to identify power suppressed contributions.
-In the limit of an exact cancellation, one can re-scale $p^+ = x_B p^+$ and obtain the definition of the dimensionless Bjoerken variable,
+In the limit of an exact cancellation, one can re-scale $k^+ = x_B p^+$ and obtain the definition of the dimensionless Bjorken variable,

 While the momenta of the virtual photon $Q^2, q^-$ can be chosen by the experiment, quarks from the nucleon enter the hard scattering with momentum fractions that fluctuate about $x_B$, i.e., $x = x_B + \delta x$.
 For $\delta x > 0$, the final quark is time-like and will radiate, for $\delta x < 0$, the final state quark is space-like and will re-scatter.
 The photon transfers its $(-)$-light-cone momentum to the parton, $k_1^- \simeq q^- $.
 Thus, in this frame the final quark travels with a large negative $z$-component of momentum.